Supporting Oral Motor Skills in the Infant

 Please send us an email at [email protected] at least 14 days before starting the course with further details of your request.

-Review the evidence and expand your clinical tool-kit to more confidently work with infants on oral motor skills for better bottle and breastfeeding.
+Review the evidence and expand your clinical toolkit to more confidently work with infants on oral motor skills for better bottle and breastfeeding.

 ENROLL NOW